 We pride ourselves on providing the best possible client care to make your move as hassle-free as possible.
 We are proud to say that 99% of our clients surveyed found us easy to contact during their case.

-At Farnworth Rose, we provide fixed fee affordable residential quotes that will only change if your instructions do.
+We provide fixed fee affordable residential quotes that will only change if your instructions do.

 If you’d like to receive a detailed breakdown of the cost of conveyancing, call our experts today on 01282 695 400.

 Or, you can even get your conveyancing quote online by clicking the button below and completing our quick quote calculator.

 How long it will take from your offer being accepted until you can move into your house will depend on a number of factors.
 The average process takes between 8 to 10 weeks.

 It can be quicker or longer, depending on the number of parties in the chain.
 For example, if you are a first-time buyer, purchasing a new build property with a mortgage offer in place, it could take 6 weeks.
 However, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer, between 3 to 4 months.
 In such a situation additional charges would apply.

 The precise stages involved in the purchase of a residential property vary according to the circumstances.
 However, below we have suggested some key stages that you may wish to include: